Gataquadrada/SpriteTube/README.md

 - ⬜ Support for loop through predefined frames when microphone is detected.
 - ⬜ Support for second set of frames for mouth movement when microphone is detected.
 - ⬜ Support for idle set of frames.
+- ⬜ Party mode (be able to see someone else's avatar and frames).
 - ✅ (0.3.0) Remove load from the player (make server send a base64 encoded image ready to use).
 - ✅ (0.3.0) Sincronize all players in general.
 - ✅ (0.3.0) Make "random" syncronize with all players.